-Students may enter the program through the departments of anthropology, East Asian studies, economics, history, Near Eastern studies, politics, religion, sociology, or the Woodrow Wilson School of Public and International Affairs.
+Students may enter the program through the departments of anthropology, East Asian studies, economics, history, Near Eastern studies, politics, religion, sociology, or the Princeton School of Public and International Affairs.
 Students from other departments who have an interest in Near Eastern studies may enter the program by special arrangements with the director.
 Students must meet the entrance requirements of the selected department in addition to those of the program.

 Program of Study

 The student's plan of study is guided and given coherence by the departmental adviser and the director of the program.
 The specific courses are described in this site for each of the cooperating departments listed above.
 In general, students follow the plan of study of their department.
-A Woodrow Wilson School student in the program selects the Near East in the modern world as a field of concentration.
+A Princeton School of Public and International Affairs student in the program selects the Near East in the modern world as a field of concentration.
 The requirements of the program are as follows:

 History: All students will take at least one appropriate history course in the Department of Near Eastern Studies.
 Students in the Department of History will take at least two such courses.

-Social Sciences: All students will take at least two courses treating the Isalmicate world that are chosen from the offerings of the departments of anthropology, Near Eastern studies, politics, religion, and sociology, and the Woodrow Wilson School.
+Social Sciences: All students will take at least two courses treating the Isalmicate world that are chosen from the offerings of the departments of anthropology, Near Eastern studies, politics, religion, and sociology, and the Princeton School of Public and International Affairs.